AndGem/OsmToRoadGraph/README.md

 #### Usage - Explanation

 `-f` points to the input filename; the output files will be created in the same folder and using the name of the input file as prefix and adding information as suffix.
+This filename must be either an OSM XML file (usually has the file extension `.osm`), or such a file compressed by bz2.
+If it is a bz2 file, the content will be decompressed in memory.

 `-n` sets the network type.
 This influences the maximum speed saved for the edges.
 If you care only about connectivity set it to pedestrian.